Sea Salt Flakes Pink – 150g

 How to use

-• Use it similarly to normal salt, crush, grind or dissolve it on your dishes
+• Use it similarly to normal salt – crush, grind or dissolve it into dishes

 • It can be used to make an elixir that is beneficial for the body called sole.
 It is a drink made by using water and Pink Salt.